-The American Heart Association’s® Get with the Guidelines® (GWTG) Early Career Investigator (ECI) Database Research Seed Grants recognize promising and outstanding investigators in the early stages of their careers and stimulate research using the GWTG Atrial Fibrillation, Coronary Artery Disease, Heart Failure, Resuscitation, and Stroke registries.
+The American Heart Association’s® Get With The Guidelines® (GWTG) Early Career Investigator (ECI) Database Research Seed Grants recognize promising and outstanding investigators in the early stages of their careers and stimulate research using the GWTG AFib, Coronary Artery Disease, Heart Failure, Resuscitation, and Stroke registries.
 For many professionals, these ECI grants serve as stepping stones to future opportunities in research, collaboration, and scientific advancement.
 For the AHA, these ECI grants provide a step forward in our mission to be a relentless force for a world of longer, healthier lives.

 Institution: Children’s Hospital of Philadelphia

 "Although respiratory failure is a frequent cause of arrest in children, the optimal airway management for in-hospital cardiac arrest is remains unknown.
 We hope that this study will help to inform intra-arrest airway management strategy in children to improve survival outcomes."